-The occurrence in joints of a variety of types of loose body has long been recognized.
+The occurrence in joints of a variety of types of loose bodies has long been recognized.
 Practically every joint in the body has been reported as containing such bodies, but they are most frequently found in the knee joint.

 The loose bodies have been classified according to their composition.
 But it should be understood that the majority of these are either rare or of little clinical significance as they are nothing more than a minor manifestation of some other disease.

-For practical purposes the differential diagnosis usually rests between osteoarthritis loose bodies, synovial chondromata and loose bodies associated with osteochondritis dissecans or osteochondral fracture.
+For practical purposes, the differential diagnosis usually rests between osteoarthritis loose bodies, synovial chondromata and loose bodies associated with osteochondritis dissecans or osteochondral fracture.

 Still here are the causes for completion of the list

 Classification of Loose Bodies in Joint

 Composed of fibrinous material or of necrotic synovial membrane